 From 2013 to 2017, for instance, the number of expats globally rose from 52.8 million, or just about 0.75% of the total global population, to over 60 million, or 0.90% of the global population.
 That’s an annual compound growth rate of 5.8%.
 According to an analysis conducted by global market research firm Finaccord, this growth rate should continue and the number of expats globally should reach 1.13% of the total population by 2021.

-As the world has shrunk, the range of opportunities available to workers (specifically skilled workers) has expanded.
+Another result of a "smaller" world, is that the range of opportunities available to workers (specifically skilled workers) has expanded.
 International travel has never been easier, safer or cheaper.
 Likewise, speaking with someone on the other side of the world has never been so simple.
 Workers can now confidently look beyond their own country or even their own continent for positions and organizations that offer them the most appealing opportunities.

 Because they have such a myriad of options that a connected world affords them, these workers can be significantly more picky about the kinds of jobs they’re willing to take.
 Moreover, this privilege of choice changes the way in which they are likely to frame their expectations about their job and the criteria they use in order to choose one over the other - it shifts from something that’s measured almost entirely by its economic utility (how well it provides the resources necessary to live) to something that’s measured, at least in part, by the value it adds to their lives.